natcasd/chatdbt/README.md

 # Data Management for AI - Final Project

 This repository contains our final project for the Data Management for AI course.
-The project implements a chat interface that leverages OpenAI's API to interact with and analyze data.

 ## Project Overview

-ChatDBT is a tool that combines natural language processing capabilities with database management, allowing users to interact with their data through conversational interfaces.
+Fill out

 ## Getting Started